Students choose six subjects of study for the National Certificate in Educational Achievement (NCEA) Level 1.

 Courses in English, Mathematics and Science will be compulsory with three further subjects chosen from: Design and Visual Communication (DVC), Digital Technology, Drama, Geography, Health, Hospitality, Music, Physical Education, Sustainable Rural Development, Te Reo Maori, Technology - Building and Construction and Visual Art - Painting.

 The list of available subjects may change, depending on student demand.
-Other subjects may be available through FarNet (eLearning School) or Te Kura (the Correspondence School).
+Other subjects are available through FarNet (eLearning School) or Te Kura (the Correspondence School).

 Students choose five/six subjects of study for NCEA Level 2.
 English is compulsory.

-Four further subjects can be chosen from: Biology, Chemistry, Drama, Geography, Graphics and Design, Health, Hospitality, Mathematics and Statistics A/B, Music, Physical Education, Physics, Hard Materials Technology, and Visual Art-Painting.
+Four further subjects can be chosen from: Biology, Chemistry, Drama, Geography, Gateway, Star and Trades Support, Graphics and Design, Health, Hospitality, Mathematics, Mathematics and Statistics, Music, Physical Education, Physics, Hard Materials Technology, Tourism and Visual Art-Painting.
 Other subjects may be available through FarNet (eLearning School) or Te Kura (The Correspondence School).

 This list is not, however, exclusive.
-Students will be able to make up a course from Level 1 and 2 subjects, after consulting with Deputy Principal, Mrs Howes and/or Ms McKellar, Careers Manager and Year 12 and 13 Dean.
+Students will be able to make up a course from Level 1 and 2 subjects, after consulting with Ms McKellar, Careers Manager or the Year 12 and 13 Dean, Mrs Cameron.

 Check the university entrance requirments in the Handbook very carefully; they changed from 2014.

-The following subjects are offered at Year 13: Biology, Calculus, Chemistry, Drama, English, Geography, Graphics and Design, Health, Hospitality, Music, Physical Education, Physics, Statistics with Modelling, Hard Materials Technology, and Visual Art-Painting.
+The following subjects are offered at Year 13: Biology, Calculus, Chemistry, Drama, English, Gateway, Star and Trades Support, Geography, Graphics and Design, Health, Hospitality, Music, Physical Education, Physics, Statistics with Modelling, Hard Materials Technology, Tourism, and Visual Art-Painting.
 Other subjects may be available through FarNet (eLearning School) or Te Kura (The Correspondence School).

 The Level 3 Hospitality course is run in partnership with NorthTec as part of the Te Taitokerau Trades Academy programme (TTTA).
 Students enrolled in the Cookery Academy will be eligible to gain the New Zealand Certificate in Cookery Level 3 which is recognised throughout the hospitality industry.
 The course consists of 60 NCEA L3 credits.
 After attending an introductory week long course, students attend NorthTec for one day a week as part of their school studies.
 An 80% attendance requirement is essential to ensure students have the best chance of success.
 On successful completion of this course, the expectation is that these students will be eligible to apply for Level 4 Cookery Programmes.